England's Rokoduguni, Yarde retained for Australia clash

-LONDON England have retained Semesa Rokoduguni and Marland Yarde in a 25-man squad as they prepare for Saturday's final test of the autumn series against Australia at Twickenham.
+LONDON (Reuters) - England have retained Semesa Rokoduguni and Marland Yarde in a 25-man squad as they prepare for Saturday's final test of the autumn series against Australia at Twickenham.

 The duo are competing for the winger's spot vacated by Elliot Daly, who was banned for three weeks after being sent off for a dangerous tackle in Saturday's 27-14 win over Argentina.